Texans QB C.J. Stroud evaluated for concussion, Davis Mills steps in against Broncos

 Houston Texans quarterback C.J.
 Stroud exited the Week 9 matchup against the Denver Broncos in the second quarter after taking a hard hit following a 6-yard scramble.
-The team announced he is being evaluated for a concussion, and his return is questionable.
-Davis Mills replaced him under center.
+The team later ruled him out with a concussion, and Davis Mills replaced him under center.

 #Texans QB CJ Stroud went down in a lot of pain.
 Was able to get up and walk off with the help of trainers: pic.twitter.com/3eMx8lEjAu— Arye Pulli (@AryePulliNFL) November 2, 2025